radiantmarch/cicd_learning_lab/README.md

 [item]: # (slide)

-3. Copy/Paste or execute this command to store the value in your terminal session. [ラボ環境情報](https://github.com/radiantmarch/cicd_learning_lab#lab-environment-details) も参照
+3. Copy/Paste or execute this command to store the value in your terminal session.

     ```
     # Configure your token